 And we can’t be selective in our choices of what science to believe or disbelieve because a theory conflicts with our personal dogma or economic interests.
 For example, scientists studying the annotation of genes, use a discipline that relies almost exclusively on comparative, or more precisely, evolutionary, approaches.
 Humans have carried out a form of artificial selection (as opposed to natural selection) for millennia.

 In modern biology, such selection has become a vital part of genetic engineering, with selectable markers such as antibiotic resistance genes being used to manipulate DNA in molecular biology.
 It is also possible to use repeated rounds of mutation and selection to evolve proteins with particular properties, such as modified enzymes or new antibodies, in a process called directed evolution.
-To me, it borders on an unconscionable act of intellectual torpidity to accept the benefits from scientific inquiry based on evolution while, ignoring the evidence, and attempting to attempt to deny its application to a single species because of a dogmatic belief sprung from wholly non-scientific texts.
+To me, it borders on an unconscionable act of intellectual torpidity to accept the benefits from scientific inquiry based on evolution while, ignoring the evidence, and attempting to deny its application to a single species because of a dogmatic belief sprung from wholly non-scientific texts.
 I’m done for now.

 Before I finish this post, here’s another random photo you can enjoy.